Recent developments in mathematical aspects of relativistic fluids: Open problems and future directions of research

 \begin{innercustomthmproblem} Establish local well-posedness of the DNMR equations in Sobolev spaces. \end{innercustomthmproblem}

-Given the importance of the DNMR theory for applications (see Section \ref{S:DNMR}), problem \ref{Pr:LWP_DNMR_Sobolev} is one of the most pressing mathematical problems in relativistic viscous fluids.
-In view of the complexity of equations \eqref{E:DNMR}, it is unclear how laborious Problem \ref{Pr:LWP_DNMR_Sobolev} is.
+Given the importance of the DNMR theory for applications (see Sect.~\ref{S:DNMR}), problem \ref{Pr:LWP_DNMR_Sobolev} is one of the most pressing mathematical problems in relativistic viscous fluids.
+In view of the complexity of Eqs.~\eqref{E:DNMR}, it is unclear how laborious Problem \ref{Pr:LWP_DNMR_Sobolev} is.

-We recall that equations \eqref{E:DNMR} are not the most general form of the DNMR equations.
-For the full DNMR system, which are equations (63)-(67) of \cite{Denicol:2012cn}, we can thus ask
+We recall that Eqs.~\eqref{E:DNMR} are not the most general form of the DNMR equations.
+For the full DNMR system, which are Eqs.~(63)--(67) of \cite{Denicol:2012cn}, we can thus ask

 \begin{innercustomthmproblem} Establish causality for the full set of DNMR equations. \end{innercustomthmproblem}